oktadev/okta-dac-docs/docs/guide/architecture.md

 :::

 ## IdPs
 One key functionality of okta-dac is the ability for Tenant Admins to self configure their own IdPs for SAML authentication.
-Okta provides support for [External Identity Providers](https://developer.okta.com/docs/concepts/identity-providers/) out of the box.
+Okta already provided support for [External Identity Providers](https://developer.okta.com/docs/concepts/identity-providers/) out of the box.
+However, we are adding a custom tenant layer that isn't natively supported by Okta.
+So this means we'll be adding some more custom implementation.

-In okta-dac, we maintain a mandatory 1:1 mapping between a Tenant and its (potential) IdP (in Okta, we always create one IdP per Tenant regardless of whether the Tenant is going to use IdP authentication).
-IdP settings are simply set to `status=inactive` where the Tenant is not using IdP authentication.
+In okta-dac, we maintain a mandatory 1:1 mapping between a Tenant and an IdP.
+This means we always create one IdP per Tenant regardless of whether the Tenant is going to use IdP authentication; IdP settings are simply set to `status=inactive` where the Tenant is not using IdP authentication.

 The 1:1 mapping allows us to do a couple things:
-1. First, we overload IdP to be Tenant
+1. First, it means we can overload IdP and treat it as THE Tenant
-    * We use IdP id as Tenant id.
+    * This means we can use IdP id as Tenant id.
     * We store this id in the `profile.description` of the `ADMINS_` group as a JSON string:
     ```json{12}
     {